gohugoio/hugo/docs/content/en/content-management/formats.md

     workingFolderCurrent = true
 ```

+External asciidoctor requires Hugo rendering to disk to a specific destination folder.
+It is required to run Hugo with the command option `--destination`!

 In a complex Asciidoctor environment it is sometimes helpful to debug the exact call to your external helper with all
 parameters.
 Run Hugo with `-v`.
 You will get an output like